8 August 2014

 A YORKSHIRE residential letting agency has dubbed it the Ex-Factor the latest reason for a surge in demand for homes to rent.

-Linley & Simpson has this month seen the number of live applicants on its database searching for properties to let
+Linley & Simpson has this month seen the number of live applicants on its database searching for properties to let rise to more than 3,200, the highest total in its 12-year history.

 The company cites a rising number of relationship breakdowns as a major reason for this situation alongside the continuing difficulties in buying a property and securing a mortgage in the current economic climate.